Half-space Macdonald processes: Introduction

 \section{Introduction}

 In commencing the investigation that resulted in this paper, our goal was to prove limit theorems for the Kardar-Parisi-Zhang (KPZ) stochastic PDE \cite{kardar1986dynamic,corwin2012kardar,quastel2012lectures} in a half-space \cite{corwin2016open}, as well as for the log-gamma directed polymer \cite{seppalainen2012scaling,corwin2014tropical} in a half-quadrant \cite{o2014geometric}.
 Half-space systems are considerably more complicated to analyze than their full-space counterparts, and to us, the proper framework in which to initiate our study seemed to be that of half-space Macdonald processes (which we introduce here).
-Based on results from earlier analysis of zero-temperature models like TASEP and last passage percolation in a half-space \cite{baik2001algebraic, baik2001asymptotics, baik2001symmetrized, sasamoto2004fluctuations, baik2017pfaffian, betea2017free} (solvable via methods of Pfaffian point processes \cite{borodin2005eynard}), one may predict a rich phase diagram detailing the effect of the boundary strength on the fluctuation scalings and statistics.
-Despite previous efforts \cite{tracy2013bose, tracy2013asymmetric, o2014geometric}, there were no limit results known prior to our investigation.
+Based on results from earlier analysis of zero-temperature models like TASEP and last passage percolation in a half-space \cite{baik2001algebraic, baik2001asymptotics, baik2001symmetrized, sasamoto2004fluctuations, baik2018pfaffian, betea2018free} (solvable via methods of Pfaffian point processes \cite{borodin2005eynard}), one may predict a rich phase diagram detailing the effect of the boundary strength on the fluctuation scalings and statistics.
+Despite previous efforts \cite{tracy2013bose, tracy2013asymmetric, o2014geometric}, there were no limit results known prior to our investigation (besides \cite{barraquand2018stochastic} which we developed with M. Wheeler in parallel to the present work).
 Even in the physics literature, the non-rigorous replica Bethe ansatz has proved difficult to apply, with results limited to two special boundary conditions for the KPZ equation (pure reflection \cite{borodin2016directed} or pure absorption \cite{gueudre2012directed}).

 In this paper we develop the structural theory of half-space Macdonald processes and explore some of the rich hierarchy of limits and specializations.
-The theory of half-space Macdonald processes relies on a combination of new ideas and some old tricks which were present in the case of full-space Macdonald processes \cite{borodin2014macdonald}.
+The theory of half-space Macdonald processes builts on the case of full-space Macdonald processes \cite{borodin2014macdonald} but also employs a number of novel ideas.